microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 ## Automatically create a private repository

 A PowerShell script is provided inside of the *.\src\WinGet.RestSource.Infrastructure* folder that will simplify the creation of Azure resources to host your own Windows Package Manager private repository.
+The Automation script makes use of Azure cmdlets that are only available if the **Az** PowerShell module has been installed.
+The Automation script will check for the existance of required modules first, and if they are not present will fail and provide guidance on how to import using `Import-Module Az`.

 The `automation.ps1` script has the following parameter inputs:
 | Required | Parameter          | Description                                                                                                                |